daphil19/kotlin-xdebug-error/README.md

 # kotlin-xdebug-error
-A simple example that exemplifies an error when using xdebug.
+A simple example that exemplifies an error when using `-XDebug`.

 # Building/running
 The error can be produced either on the command line via `./gradlew run` or by opening the project in Intellij.